binipringle/torts/_texts/0-outline.md

 Subject Matter Jurisdiction (SMJx) is the court’s power over a specific dispute, as contrasted to Personal Jurisdiction (PJx) which relates to the court’s power over an individual.
 SMJx has to do with whether the case can be in state or federal court.

 - {:.indent-2}**Subject Matter Jurisdiction in Federal Courts**
-- {:.indent-2}A federal court has SMJx if the claim meets at least one of the following requirements:
+- {:.indent-2}(a) A federal court has SMJx if the claim meets at least one of the following requirements:

 - {:.indent-3}(1) **Federal Question** 28 USC § 1331 [^1]
-- {:.indent-5}(a)	A claim arising under federal statute, U.S. Constitution, or U.S. treaties.
+- {:.indent-5}(i)	A claim arising under federal statute, U.S. Constitution, or U.S. treaties.
-- {:.indent-5}(b)	Other exceptions (like if the US is a party, or specialty courts like Bankruptcy)
+- {:.indent-5}(ii)	Other exceptions (like if the US is a party, or specialty courts like Bankruptcy)

 - {:.indent-3}(2)	**Diversity Jurisdiction (DivJx)** 28 USC § 1332 [^2]
 - {:.indent-5}(a)	There must be complete diversity of citizenship among all parties